ampproject/amphtml/ads/README.md

 ### Support for multi-size ad requests
 Allowing more than a single ad size to fill a slot improves ad server competition.
 Increased competition gives the publisher better monetization for the same slot, therefore increasing overall revenue earned by the publisher.
-In order to support multi-size ad requests, AMP accepts an optional `data` param to `window.context.renderStart` (details in [Methods available to the ad](#methods-available-to-the-ad) section) which will automatically invoke request resize with the width and height passed.
+In order to support multi-size ad requests, AMP accepts an optional `data` param to `window.context.renderStart` (details in [Available APIs](#available-apis) section) which will automatically invoke request resize with the width and height passed.
 In case the resize is not successful, AMP will horizontally and vertically center align the creative within the space initially reserved for the creative.

 #### Example